-"We're just really two young guys who were fortunate enough to be involved with a lot of great people….
-There's no way we're doing this in less than 20 seconds," Affleck gushed excitedly as they dissolved into their thank-yous, with extra-special shout-outs going to their mothers ("Matt's mom, the most beautiful woman here," Affleck agreed), Damon's dad and the city of Boston—the setting for both Good Will Hunting and the formative years of Matt and Ben's extra-special friendship.
+"We're just really two young guys who were fortunate enough to be involved with a lot of great people," Affleck gushed excitedly as they dissolved into their thank-yous, with extra-special shout-outs to their mothers (both in the audience), Damon's dad and the city of Boston.
+"There's no way we're doing this in less than 20 seconds."

 "My mother is a professor of early childhood development, and she knew Ben's mother—who's a teacher of little kids—and sought her out after we moved back to Cambridge," Damon told Interview magazine in 1997, quipping, "so I was pretty much forced into hanging out with Ben."

-Added Affleck, "I remember exactly what he was like: gregarious, outgoing.
-It was no surprise that he grew up into the totally obnoxious guy he is now.
+Affleck said he remembered Damon as "gregarious, outgoing."
+So, he added, "It was no surprise that he grew up into the totally obnoxious guy he is now.
 Number one, he claims that I never struck him out in Little League.
 Which is total bulls--t—I was the best pitcher in the league."

 "Matt gave acting a framework, an integration into the social hierarchy at school," Affleck, who made his movie debut at 13 in the 1981 drama The Dark End of the Street, told Parade in 2007.
 "As a teenager, the natural thing is to have friends who have common interests and so you fit together seamlessly.
 Before Matt, I was by myself.
-Acting was a solo activity where I'd just goof and do something, act in a little TV show or something, and no one understood it.
+Acting was a solo activity where I'd just goof and do something, act in a little TV show or something, and no one understood it."

-"None of the other kids knew what it was I did, how it worked, or anything.
-All of a sudden I had this friend, Matt, and he gets it and wants to do it and thinks it's interesting and wants to talk about it.
+"None of the other kids knew what it was I did, how it worked, or anything," he continued.
+"All of a sudden I had this friend, Matt, and he gets it and wants to do it and thinks it's interesting and wants to talk about it.
 Soon both of us are doing it."